pgtipping/apt-affordability-checkerFE/memory-bank/progress.md

 ## How to Resume

 - Review `activeContext.md` and this file for the latest context and next steps.
-- Push changes to remote repository.
+- Stage, commit, and push changes to remote repository.
 - Deploy to Vercel and test.
 - If successful, proceed with ZORI data automation implementation.